b-branco/spacebound-minds-resources/index.md

 > If the video isn't available yet, check back in a few weeks!

-Check out the links on the sidebar to find out more about mental health and wellbeing, and what you can do if you need support.
+Check out the links on the banner to find out more about mental health and wellbeing, and what you can do if you need support.

 ---